-Shanita Hubbard is a student of motherhood, a passionate social justice advocate, writer, and speaker.
+Shanita Hubbard is a passionate social justice advocate, writer, consultant, and speaker.
 Her passion for social justice stems from a personal understanding of how families of color are disproportionally impacted by mass incarceration.
 This passion has been translated into action in the form of a justice-centered career and education.
 After receiving a Master’s Degree in Criminal Justice from Bowling Green State University, Shanita created a diverse career reflective of her life passions.
-From working as a therapist for youth on probation, operating job readiness programs for formerly incarcerated adults, directing youth alternative-to-incarceration programs, grant writing, and now an Adjunct Criminal Justice Professor, Journalist and Speaker, Shanita continues to find creative ways to combat social injustice.
-Her creativity is also displayed via writing.
-Her writing is featured in The New York Times, The collector’s edition of #BlackTravel: The Anthology, ESSENCE, Fusion, The Root, EBONY Magazine, Griots Republic, Abernathy Magazine, and a host of other publications.
+From working as a therapist for youth on probation, operating job readiness programs for formerly incarcerated adults, directing youth alternative-to-incarceration programs, grant writing, and now an Adjunct Professor, Journalist and Speaker, Shanita continues to find creative ways to combat social injustice.
+Her commitment to social justice is displayed via writing.
+Her writing is featured in The New York Times, The Huffington Post, The collector’s edition of #BlackTravel: The Anthology, ESSENCE, Fusion, The Root, Griots Republic, Pitchfork and a host of other publications.

 Shanita Hubbard is represented by LoTurco literary agency and the author of the upcoming book Miseducation: A Women’s Guid to Hip-Hop.
 Release date 3/2021 with Hachette Publishing